Buoyed by the Kochs, Kevin Brady and the GOP Have Some Tax Cuts They’d Like to Sell You

 Since 1954

-Justin Miller is a news and politics editor for the Texas Observer.
+Justin Miller is the news and politics editor for the Texas Observer.
 He previously worked for The American Prospect magazine in Washington, D.C., and has also written for The Intercept, The New Republic, and In These Times.
 Originally from the Twin Cities, he received a journalism degree from the University of Minnesota.

 Former CIA director Michael Hayden said that the hysteria surrounding a U.S. military exercise in 2015 was the handiwork of Russian bots.